 If only the walls could talk!
 The stories they would have to tell of the long history of the pub in the heart of Carlisle.

-We’ve been told, The Carlisle Hotel & Distillery was opened in 1940.
+We’ve been told, The Carlisle Hotel & Distillery, formerly known as The Carlisle Hotel was opened in 1940.
 It included a hotel lounge which was part of a new trend to attract women into hotels.
 It is believed to be one of the first pubs to permit entry to women in Western Australia.
 This was an evolutionary step forward for women and the hotel industry.

 Dave Doyle and his dedicated team are now taking care of business at The Carlisle Hotel & Distillery, and you can expect some welcomed renovations and surprises.
 Get ready to see some amazing new changes.